 Aids digestion – Black cardamom is rich in fibre which helps in digestion.
 A study has shown that chewing on black cardamom produces saliva which aids digestion and also kills harmful bacteria in the stomach.

 Helps to eliminate respiratory problems – Black cardamom is known as a remedy for respiratory problems such as whooping cough, asthma. chest infection.
-The warming effect of the spices helps to cure cold and cough by alleviating the mucous membrane and normalising the flow of mucous through the respiratory tract.
+The warming effect of the spices helps to cure cold and coughs by alleviating the mucous membrane and normalising the flow of mucus through the respiratory tract.

 Helps to detoxify the body – Black cardamom is said to help flush out toxins from our body and maintain a healthy system.

-Stress reliever – Black Cardamom has very powerful oils which have a calming effect on our body.
+Stress reliever -Cardamom pods have powerful oils which have a calming effect on our body.
 The oil is highly anaesthetic and sedative and improves blood circulation.
 This helps in preventing tension headaches.
 The essential oils is known to help in eliminating stress and fatigue and other aches and pains.

 They tend to have a stronger flavour and better roughage.

 It may be difficult to find black cardamom in your regular grocery store or supermarket.